As Sally’s remnants soak Southeast, Hurricane Teddy and new storm in Gulf of Mexico pose new threats

 There is some chance Teddy could strike Bermuda and then northern New England toward the middle of next week, while the gulf system could be a problem for coastal Texas and the northern Gulf Coast around the same time.

-The threat of new storms comes during the busiest Atlantic hurricane season on record to date.
-Twenty named storms have formed and, after Wilfred is likely named, forecasters will be forced to draw from the Greek alphabet for naming additional storms.
-That’s only happened once before, in 2005, which holds the record for the busiest season on record.
+The threat of new storms comes during the busiest Atlantic hurricane season on record.
+Twenty named storms have formed and, after the likely Wilfred, forecasters will be forced to draw from the Greek alphabet for naming additional storms.
+That’s happened only once before, in 2005, the busiest season on record.

 Running out of hurricane names, we’ll soon switch to the Greek alphabet.
 That could present a problem.